ntnu-itk-autonomous-ship-lab/psbmpc/README.md

 ### KF

-<p>This is a linear Kalman-filter module used when AIS-messages are received on obstacle positions, to enable more robustness for the PSB-MPC against track loss.  </p>
+<p>This is a linear Kalman-filter module used when AIS-messages are received on obstacle positions, speed and course, to enable more robustness for the PSB-MPC against track loss.  </p>

 ### MROU